mrash/afl-cov/README.md

 * Copy the project sources to two different directories `/path/to/afl-fuzz-output/` and `/path/to/project-gcov/`.
-The first will contain the project binaries compiled for AFL fuzzing, and the second will contain the project binaries compiled for gcov profiling support.
-For the `/path/to/project-gcov/` directory, compile the project with gcov profiling support (gcc `-fprofile-arcs -ftest-coverage`).
+The first will contain the project binaries compiled for AFL fuzzing, and the second will contain the project binaries compiled for gcov profiling support (gcc `-fprofile-arcs -ftest-coverage`).

 * Start up `afl-cov` in `--live` mode before also starting the `afl-fuzz` fuzzing cycle.
 The command line arguments to `afl-cov` must specify the path to